Haczów: Folk Group - "Haczowskie Wesele" (Haczowian Wedding)

 Following the successful debut, an additional two pieces were added.
 The act named "Courtship" (Zaloty) was written in 1938, and the act named "Making Wreaths" (Robienie Wianków) in 1961.
 The entire piece was performed at the 600th anniversary of the founding of Haczów.
 Up until 1939, "Haczowskie Wesele" was performed 19 times in cities such as Kraków, Lwów, Przemyśl, and Rzeszów.

 After a six-year break due to World War II, the group was reactivated in 1945 when it received the Governor of Rzeszów award for the Theater, Choir and Dancing Festival.
 The group continued to actively perform the piece and from 1945 to 1968, they performed it ninety times and had a total of 105 actor who took part during this time.
-The group took part in national festivals in Lublin in 1955, in Warszawa in 1955 and in 1963, and in a television filming in Łódź in 1963.
+The group took part in national festivals in Lublin in 1955, in Warsaw in 1955 and in 1963, and in a television filming in Łódź in 1963.

 Wysocki died on December 21, 1968.
 After his death, the director of the group became Bożena Antosz.
 Most recently in 2003, the group participated in the VII Festival of Wedding Ceremonies "European Wedding Feast" in Węgrów.
 There the group received the "Boryny" award for 1st place in the category of a group presenting an authentic folk tradition.
 The group continues to actively take part in many festivals.